stacksjs/ts-backups/docs/api/classes.md

 # Classes API Reference

-This page documents all the main classes available in ts-backups.
+This page documents all the main classes available in backupx.

 ## BackupManager